 Oh, London, the good old madness of a city where cultures, ages, and people all blend together into a magnificent cacophony of greatness.
 I love you ever so much.
-Or, at least, some parts of you that are close to my heart.
+Or, at least, some parts of you close to my heart.
+Contact us to learn more about apartments for rent london

 And you know what?
 I am not the only one.